 I’m O.K. with that, except that often the very talented individuals behind the music deserve far more attention than is often granted.

-I better stop before I start really sounding like some kind of arrogant hipster (no offense to the arrogant … Continue reading
+I better stop before I start really sounding like some kind of arrogant hipster (no … Continue reading

 Tetris is a timeless classic.